AntonioLabinjan/FeelTrak/README.md

 ### **Stretch Goals**

-We believe in pushing beyond the basics to make MoodTrek truly exceptional.
+We believe in pushing beyond the basics to make FeelTrak truly exceptional.
 Should we exceed our initial goal, we’ll use additional funds to bring you even more groundbreaking features and improvements!

 #### **Stretch Goal #1 - $750: Mood-Triggered Visualizations and Custom Song Adding**
 Add a stunning **visual experience** with dynamic mood-triggered visualizations that respond to the songs you're listening to.
 Let your screen mirror your mood with beautiful graphics.
 Also, add your own songs in app by getting acces to premium "admin" interface.